 * Trusting interoception (sensing the internal experience of the body) as a guide for our practice

-* Knowing how to feel a healthy end range of movement, and avoid over-stretching
+* Knowing how to feel a healthy end range of movement, thereby avoiding over-stretching and overdoing

 * Creating stability and containment, rather than strain